-Mozu Tomb: UNESCO World Heritage Site in Osaka
+Mozu Tombs: a UNESCO World Heritage Site in Osaka

 What is Mozu Tomb